Four Core Services

-Bruce Perrone - Chairman & Operations Committee Member
+Bruce Perrone - Chairman & Executive Committee Member

 Bruce has been an attorney for Legal Aid of West Virginia for many years.
 He has been an advocate for people with disabilities.
 Bruce also served on the WV Supreme Court of Appeals ADA Committee and has written articles which benefit people with disabilities when doing self-advocacy.

 Oscar Faulkner - Vice Chairman & Programs Committee Member

 Oscar has worked many years in disability related programs.
 He was a Skills Trainer for the VISIONS Program which serves people 55 and over who are blind or visually impaired.
 Oscar also has experience in tax preparation and has provided transportation to people with disabilities through a private business.

 Mark Harris - Secretary & Operations Committee Member

 Mark was employed for several years with Huntington National Bank.
 He is an accountant and has experience with a visual disability.

 Janet Zerbe - Board Member & Programs Committee Member